CEPBEP/cepbep.github.io/BrainWaves/README.md

+<a href="https://www.popularmechanics.com/technology/security/a42575068/scientists-use-wifi-to-see-through-walls/">Use WiFi to See Through People's Walls</a>

+<a href="https://vpnoverview.com/news/wifi-routers-used-to-produce-3d-images-of-humans/">WiFi For Produce 3D Images of Humans</a>

 # Voxeltastic!

 Ever need to ray trace your 3D images in some way that's more interested than slices?
 Don't want hard surfaces?
 Wanna do it in a web browser for the world to see?
 Try Voxeltastic!
 It's a A WebGL-based Raytraced Voxel Engine with Transparency.
 If you'd like a brief summary of what the default interface is, please click this link: